LibrariesWest/opendata/bills/bills.md

 #### Summary

-The summary file gives some basic data about the number of bills generated in the Library Management System, separated by Library authority.
+The summary file gives basic data about the number of bills generated in the Library Management System, separated by Library authority.

 - [Download bills summary data](bills/bills_summary.csv)